|Building on a Legacy of Excellence|

 |Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

-The Firefighter I Academy is a 12 unit course conducted by the Santa Rosa Junior College in cooperation with CalFire and the Marin and Sonoma Fire Training Officer's Associations.
-It is a basic Firefighter I Academy conforming to the standards established by the State Board of Fire Services and State Fire Training with the exception that it does not include the required emergency medical training.
+The Firefighter I Academy is a 15-unit course conducted by the Santa Rosa Junior College in cooperation with CalFire and the Sonoma and Marin Fire Training Officers’ Associations.
+It is a basic Firefighter I Academy conforming to the 2013 curriculum established by the State Board of Fire Services and State Fire Training (SFT) with the exception that it does not include the required emergency medical training.

-With a course completion certificate and EMT card, you will have met the academic requirements for certification as a Firefighter I. The State Board of Fire Services also requires six months experience as a paid firefighter or one year as a volunteer before a Firefighter I Certificate can be issued.
+With the course completion certificate and EMT card, you will have exceeded the academic requirements for certification as a Firefighter I. Please note, prior to receiving your Firefighter I certificate, the State Board of Fire Services also requires six months experience as a paid firefighter or one year as a volunteer before a Firefighter I Certificate can be issued.

 While the Firefighter I Academy is not a “Core” course for a Fire Technology Degree or Certificate, it can be applied to meet the required elective units for either.